toggled-apps/react-native-dot-intro/README.md

 Credit also goes to Cuberto for making this concept avaliable.
 The dribble can be found [here](https://dribbble.com/shots/6654320-Animated-Onboarding-Screens)

 ## Contributions
-This project is mantained by Toggled LTD. We welcome all contributions to the upkeep and further development of this code!
-Please do raise PRs and Issues 😇
+This project is mantained by Toggled LTD (@toggled-apps).

+We welcome all contributions to the upkeep and further development of this module!
+Feel free to raise PRs and Issues 😇

 ## MIT License
 Copyright 2020 Toggled LTD